 I soon understood the initial warning I had about going to Okinawa at that time of the year.
 Sure, the temperature was pleasant but it was raining most days and beaches wouldn’t open before the 1st of April, the official beginning of the touristic season.
 While rain when scuba diving is obviously not an issue, all the other days it mainly meant staying indoor as Ishigaki outdoors is not the kind of place you enjoy in the rain.

-So, I started to explore all the small cafés and “izakayas” (pubs) of the main town.
+So, I started to explore all the small cafés and “izakayas” (pubs) in the main town.
 Daring to sit at the counter, I tried to speak with the staff.
 The other customers hearing I could speak some Japanese generally became intensely curious.
-This is at that moment I knew I reached what I came for when I started studying Japanese: having these informal conversations with locals, without obviously being super philosophical, and get to know their life on the island.
+This is at that moment I knew I reached what I came for when I started studying Japanese: having these informal conversations with locals, without obviously being super philosophical, and getting to know their life on the island.
 The experience repeated several times, especially at the new guesthouse I moved to when I came back from Yonaguni, where I met many Japanese solo travellers.

 When I flew back to Europe after my first “hanami” in Tokyo, I knew I had to come back to achieve my final target: booking entirely by myself accommodation and scuba diving with local shops.